nexusriot/btrfs-assistant/README.md

 Btrfs Assistant is a GUI management tool to make managing a Btrfs filesystem easier.
 The primary features it offers are:
 * An easy to read overview of Btrfs metadata
 * A simple view of subvolumes with or without Snapper/Timeshift snapshots
+* Run and monitor scrub and balance operations
 * A pushbutton method for removing subvolumes
 * A management front-end for Snapper
 	* View, create and delete snapshots